 UL helps office furniture manufacturers ensure quality and compliance through furniture testing, safety certifications, chemical emissions testing and sustainability tools.
 Workplaces and work styles are changing, and there is an increasing demand for furniture that facilitates the use of computers and devices throughout office spaces, supporting the collaborative, data-driven nature of work today.

-To enhance our offerings for furniture testing, UL recently acquired Advanced Furniture Testing, a leader in performance and durability testing for furniture.
+To enhance our offerings for furniture testing, UL acquired Advanced Furniture Testing, a leader in performance and durability testing for furniture.
 The acquisition enables UL to combine its safety certification and chemical emissions testing services with Advanced Furniture Testing’s expertise in performance and durability testing to offer a broader portfolio of services to office furniture manufacturers.
 For more information about the testing we now offer, click here.

 UL wrote the Standard on Safety for Office Furnishings Systems (UL 1286), enabling manufacturers to comprehensively test office systems – such as work surfaces, shelving and panels – to determine that products meet electrical, flammability and personal-injury safety requirements.
 If you are interested in how the UL Safety Certification process works, view the typical procedure and other customer resources.